bucky007007/CheckPoint-GWLB-Workshop/content/02HandsOnFlows/2_CentEW.md

 ### Testing Procedure

-1. Ssh to any of the EC2 hosts in Database or Shared Services VPC
+1. SSH to any of the EC2 hosts in Database or Shared Services VPC
-   1. Ping another of the EC2 hosts with its private IP
+   1. Ping one of the other EC2 hosts with its private IP
-2. Search for the internal IP’s of the EC2 Host you’re sending the ping from and to
+2. Search the Check Point logs for the internal IPs of the EC2 Host you’re sending the ping from and to

 ![ewlog](https://chkp-gwlb-ws01.s3.us-west-2.amazonaws.com/images/ew-log.png)